devsunb/keep-the-rhythm/README.md

-STOPS 100, 500, 1000                       // changes the keypoints used for calculating the color of the cells SQUARED_CELLS                              // changes the cell styling for a more squared look ROUNDED_CELLS                              // changes the cell styling for a rounded look
+STOPS 100, 500, 1000                       // changes the keypoints used for calculating the color of the cells SQUARED_CELLS                              // changes the cell styling for a more squared look ROUNDED_CELLS                              // changes the cell styling for a rounded look WEEKS 24                                   // changes how many weeks are displayed (can affect performance)
 ```

 Query Syntax: